top of page

 Birth of AJ: "How are you feeling mama"

 I was in so much pain and things were moving so fast I didn't really understand what was going on.
 When I finally got cleaned up and settled into my room, my husband took me over to see AJ.
 He was connected to various medical devices and monitors, indicating the specialized care he obviously required.
 The nurse explained that AJ had trouble breathing on his own.
 That his respirations were too low, so he required oxygen.
 The cords on his chest were to monitor his heart rate, the one on the heel of his foot was to monitor his oxygen saturation, and the tube in his nose was oxygen.
 Unable to speak, I just watched over my baby.
+He looked different.
+He had a small head, didn't have much of a chin, his skin was a mixture of blue, yellow, and black, and he had clenched fingers, clubbed feet, and tiny folded in ears.

 After being in the Mother & Baby ward for 3 days doing the same routine with my husband, it became old.
 I knew I was going to have to leave soon, but AJ was still in the NICU.
 I wanted answers, a time frame, an explanation.
 I wanted to know what in the hell was really going on with my baby.
 As I became more frantic and emotional on that third day, the tears start rolling.
 I was such a mess that the nurse finally offered me something to relax without me having to ask.
 She sends in the birthing counselor who then recommends Zoloft.
 I guess she knew more than I did.
 She knew AJ wasn't coming home with me.
 But at the end of the day, no amount of Zoloft could have EVER prepared me to roll out that Mother & Baby ward with no baby.